jacobbrunson/IRCWeatherBot/README.md

 ###Usage:

-By default, it will connect to  Freenode#cs2336jacob using the nickname JacobWeatherBot
+By default, it will connect to  `freenode#cs2336jacob` using the nickname `JacobWeatherBot`

 It can handle commands in the form of `weather {location}` or `{location} weather`.
 Location can either be a city name or a zip code.
 Caveat: city name can only be a single word.
 If you want to use "New York" then instead put "NewYork"